rOpenStats/COVID19analyticsBak2109/README.md

 * The original process and visualizations are included in ReportGenerator R6 object
 * More process and visualization included int ReportGeneratorEnhanced R6 object

+# Consideration
+Data is a noisy because of lack of missing data imputation.
+We are working on in it.

 # Source Repository Status

 |last.update |  n| total.confirmed|countries (confirmed)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |